CakiiiOfficial/PA-Speaker-Equalizations/README.md

 # Notice
 This EQ database is still ongoing for best practices to improve your PA equipment lifespan while making them more flat sounding.

+Models that are available in this repository may have 'README.txt'.
+It's recommended that you read it for more information about the EQ(s) if you plan on tweaking with EQ on your model.